awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 For paid products, AWS Marketplace collects software charges from the customer\.

-There is no service fee for free or open\-source Software that is made available to customers without charge\.
+There is no service fee for free or open\-source software that is made available to customers without charge\.

 For information about refunds, see [Refunds](refunds.md)\.